wild-devops/pwshake/doc/step.md

     build:
     test:
     deploy:
-    task1:
-      name: Do all stuff if solution file is present
+    'Do all stuff if solution file is present':
       scripts:
       - powershell: $script:skip_it_all = -not (Test-Path MySolution.sln)
       - skip: $skip_it_all